The missing physical aspect of sexual recovery

 - Member Case Studies

 This workshop has been presented to SA groups in Melbourne, Australia, and Singapore as well as online.
 It expands on a section of my Doctors Opinion Workshop which explores more general medical factors of addiction.
 Such workshops have been part of SA International Conferences, and regional conferences for over 25 years.
 The SA International Board of Trustees approves the International Conference programs.
 Thus, discussion of these medical issues has been encouraged from the highest levels of the SA service structure.
-An edited version of my Step Minus One story was published in Essay, December 2019.
+An edited version of my Threefold Recovery story was published in Essay, December 2019 (p 28).

 I have no professional training in addiction, medicine or psychology.
 I learnt most of this material in my own recovery and as a medical consumer.
 This presentation is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a physician or other qualified health providers with any questions you may have regarding a medical condition.